astroveny/aws-bootcamp-cruddur-2023/journal/week10.md

 ## 2. Networking Template
 [Back to top](#Week-10)

+This template will create the Network stack.
 We will start by creating the parameters to be referenced as we build the template.yaml file, then we will create the resources staring with VPC, IGW, Routing Table, Subnets and other related resources.

 ### Networking Description
 [Back to top](#Week-10)